braze-inc/growth-shares-lambda-events-purchases-import/README.md

 ### Events and Purchases

-The JSON file **must** be an array of objects.
-It can contain both events and purchases in the same array.
+The JSON file format must either be an array of objects, or an AWS export JSON file format with one JSON object per line.

+Array of objects

     [
       {